Strategic Hiring is crucial. Read why in our latest report.

 What to Include in an Employee Warning Notice

-It’s best to strike a formal tone when creating the letter, but a few words of encouragement can motivate the worker to take decisive action.
 Being overly harsh or aggressive is generally not recommended, as a harsh tone can leave the employee feeling defeated.
-An effective letter will employ positivity but also point out the seriousness of the issue.
+An effective warning notice for an employee will employ positivity and also point out the seriousness of the issue(s).

 What Are the Legalities to Consider?